-The following is only a selection of some of the major features we plan to implement in the near future.
-To get a more complete overview of planned features and current work, see the issue trackers for the various repositories, for example, the Cortex repo.
+This document highlights some ideas for major features we’d like to implement in the near future.
+To get a more complete overview of planned features and current work, see the issue tracker.
 Note that these are not ordered by priority.

 Helm charts and other packaging